SuperNova76/TopCPToolKit/docs/settings/muons.md

 `postfix`
 :   a postfix to apply to decorations and algorithm names.
 Typically not needed here as `selectionName` is used internally.

+`trackSelection`
+:   whether or not to set up an instance of [`CP::AsgLeptonTrackSelectionAlg`](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/PhysicsAnalysis/Algorithms/AsgAnalysisAlgorithms/Root/AsgLeptonTrackSelectionAlg.cxx), with the recommended $d_0$ and $z_0\sin\theta$ cuts.
+The default is `True`.

+`maxD0Significance`
+:   maximum d0 significance used for the trackSelection.
+The default is 3.

+`maxDeltaZ0SinTheta`
+:   maximum Delta z0sinTheta in mm used for the trackSelection.
+The default is 0.5 mm.

 `quality`
 :   the ID WP (string) to use.
 Supported ID WPs: `Tight`, `Medium`, `Loose`, `LowPt`, `HighPt`.